FourTimes/node-app-mss/README.md

 ```

-create the project in sonarqube
+create the project using the credentials in sonarqube

 ```sh
     open the browser